php-fig/fig-standards/bylaws/002-psr-workflow.md

 ## Accepted

 If the Acceptance Vote passes, then the proposal officially becomes an accepted PSR.
-At this time the Working Group is automatically dissolved however the Editor's input (or a nominated individual communicated to the secretaries) may be called upon in the future should typos, changes or Errata on the specification be raised.
+At this time the Working Group is automatically dissolved, however the Editor's input (or a nominated individual communicated to the secretaries) may be called upon in the future should typos, changes or Errata on the specification be raised.

 ## Deprecated